localnerve/swipe-js-iso-ln/README.md

 ## Why
 This fork contains bug fixes and updates, because the `swipe-js-iso` repo by [voronianski](https://github.com/voronianski) was not found.

-Effort was put into maintaining this because it is the simplest, smallest, no-dependency swipe library around (AFAIK).
+Effort was put into maintaining this because it is:
+* simple
+* small
+* no-dependencies

+Maybe the smallest swipe library around (AFAICT).
 Works great with [react-swipe](https://github.com/localnerve/react-swipe).

-This library is ~15k minified.
+This library is ~5k minified.

 ## Where
 This fork, used with [react-swipe](https://github.com/localnerve/react-swipe) can be seen in action in this [live example](http://flux-react-example.herokuapp.com).